-Funding Errors.
 If HUD commits an error that when corrected would cause selection of an applicant during the funding round of a Program NOFO, HUD may select that applicant for funding, subject to the availability of funds.
-If funding is not available to award in the current fiscal year, HUD may make an award to this applicant during the next fiscal year, if funding is available then.
+If funding is not available to award in the current fiscal year, HUD may make an award to this applicant during the next fiscal year, if funding is available.

-1. Applicants who have been selected for award will be notified by email from the OLHCHH Grant Officer.
+4. Applicants who have been selected for the award will be notified by email from the OLHCHH Grant Officer.
 The email will state the amount the applicant is eligible to receive, and the name of the Government Technical Representative (GTR).
 This email is not an authorization to begin work or incur costs under the award.
 An executed cooperative agreement is the authorizing document.

-2. HUD may require that the selected applicants participate in negotiations to determine the specific terms of the cooperative agreement and budget.
-If you accept the terms and conditions of the cooperative agreement, you must return your signed cooperative agreement by the date specified during negotiation.
-In cases where HUD cannot successfully conclude negotiations with a selected applicant or a selected applicant fails to provide HUD with requested information, an award will not be made to that applicant.
+5. HUD may require that the selected applicants participate in negotiations to determine the specific terms of the cooperative agreement and budget.
+If you accept the terms and conditions of the cooperative agreement, you must return your signed cooperative agreement by the date specified during the negotiation.
+In cases where HUD cannot successfully conclude negotiations with a selected applicant or a selected applicant fails to provide HUD with the requested information, an award will not be made to that applicant.
 In this instance, HUD may offer an award, and proceed with negotiations with the next highest-ranking applicant.
 You should note that, if you are selected for multiple OLHCHH awards, you must ensure that you have sufficient resources to provide the promised leveraging for the multiple awards.
-During negotiations, if you are selected for multiple awards you will be required to provide alternative leveraged resources, if necessary, before any of the cooperative agreements can be awarded.
+During negotiations, if you are selected for multiple awards, you will be required to provide alternative leveraged resources, if necessary, before any of the cooperative agreements can be awarded.
 This is required in order to avoid committing duplicate leveraged resources to more than one OLHCHH cooperative agreement.

-3. If you are awarded a cooperative agreement, you will receive additional instructions on how to have the grant account entered into HUD's Line of Credit Control System (eLOCCS) payment system or its successor will be provided.
+6. If you are awarded a cooperative agreement, you will receive instructions on how to have the grant account entered into HUD's Line of Credit Control System (eLOCCS) payment system.
 Other forms and program requirements will also be provided.

-4. In accordance with 2 CFR 200, Subpart F - Audits Requirements, grantees expending \$750,000 in Federal funds within a program or fiscal year must have a single or program-specific audit conducted for that year in accordance with the provisions of that subpart.
+7. In accordance with 2 CFR § 200, Subpart F - Audits Requirements, grantees expending \$750,000 in Federal funds within a program or fiscal year must have a single or program-specific audit conducted for that year in accordance with the provisions of that subpart.

-B. Statutory and Administrative, National and Department Requirements for HUD Recipients
+B. Administrative, National and Departmental Policy Requirements and Terms for HUD Applicants and Recipients of Financial Assistance Awards

-For this NOFO, the following Administrative, National and Department Policy Requirements and Terms for HUD Financial Assistance Awards apply.
-(Please select the linked text to read the detailed description of each applicable requirement).
-1. Unless otherwise specified, these non-discrimination and equal opportunity authorities and other requirements apply to all NOFOs.
-Please read the following requirements carefully as the requirements are different among HUD's programs.
+Unless otherwise specified, the following Administrative, National and Department Policy Requirements and Terms for HUD Financial Assistance Awards apply.
+Failure to comply with these requirements may impact your ability to receive or retain a financial assistance award from HUD.
+Read the requirements carefully as the requirements are different among HUD's programs.